 Decide how well the company is empowering or degrading women in the workforce.
 No new information is needed here; tie your conclusion back into the introduction.

 After considering the broader issue and the company's actions, what is the company's net impact on the issue at hand?
 Is it positive or negative?
 Is the impact significant when compared to the data illustrating the broader issue?

 Is the company close to achieving a true gender balance, regardless of the industry norms?

-When coming across company reports that include aggregated (or consolidated) and non-aggregated data, you can go ahead and still treat this topic.
+When coming across company reports that include aggregated (or consolidated) and non-aggregated data, you can still treat this topic.
 Please keep in mind that when the gender breakdown is only available for the non-aggregated number of employees, it would be important also to provide the aggregated number of employees to allow the reader to make a more informed judgment when it comes time to rate both the value and scale of the company's impact.

 The difference between aggregated and non-aggregated data is that the latter only includes financial/other information on the parent company.
-In contrast, aggregated data includes data from both the parent company and all of its subsidiaries.
+In contrast, aggregated data includes data from both the parent company and its subsidiaries.